If you want to create something new, your first task is to inspire yourself and other people to want to make it happen.

 - Expressed authentically by you

 - Explaining why your vision matters (the principles, ideals, or values it upholds) and

 - Asking your audience to make a choice: Are you with me?

 Are you and the people around you longing for the project you are working on to succeed?
-What if you were?
+What would happen if you (and they) were longing for it to succeed?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.